-I’ve spent thirty years making mosaic art at institutional scale — commissioned by the American Museum of Natural History, documented in Smithsonian Magazine, The New York Times, and The Washington Post, and featured in a BBC documentary presented by Stephen Fry.
-I self-financed my magnum opus, the Anatomy Set in Stone series — 22 monumental mosaic works across a 160-foot gallery — the same way I have built everything: outside institutional structures, on my own terms.
+I’ve spent thirty years making mosaic art at institutional scale, commissioned by the American Museum of Natural History, documented in Smithsonian Magazine, The New York Times, and The Washington Post, and featured in a BBC documentary presented by Stephen Fry.
+I self-financed my magnum opus, the Anatomy Set in Stone series — a 22-work cycle spanning a 160-foot gallery, fourteen of them complete and the final eight to be made live in the museum’s Visible Studio.
+I have made it the way I have made everything: outside institutional structures, on my own terms.
 The Museum of Mosaic Environments is the next work.

-On March 27, 2025, an executive order commanded the Smithsonian to remove all mention of trans women from its exhibits or lose federal funding.
+On March 27, 2025, an executive order directed the Smithsonian’s American Women’s History Museum to “not recognize men as women in any respect” or lose federal funding.
 It was the opening move in a sustained assault on cultural institutions that has only escalated since.

 I am a woman.
 I am also trans.
 Under the current administration, that distinction does not matter: any institution that shows my work, names my name, or acknowledges my existence does so at risk to its federal funding.

-As of January 2026, I have spent ten years and $101,748.97 building Anatomy Set in Stone — 22 monumental mosaic works — as a touring museum exhibit.
+As of January 2026, I have spent ten years and $101,748.97 building Anatomy Set in Stone, a 22-work series of monumental mosaic works, as a touring museum exhibit.
 The work was ready.
 The institutions weren’t free to show it.

 I will not wait to be erased.
 I decided to build.

-The Museum of Mosaic Environments will open in Lisbon, Portugal.
-Not because I am running from the United States — but because I am running toward a culture that does not require institutions to choose between their funding and their integrity.
+The Museum of Mosaic Environments will open in Spain.
+Not because I am running from the United States.
+Because I am running toward a culture that does not require institutions to choose between their funding and their integrity.

 The founding of this museum is not a retreat.
 It is an argument, made in stone and mortar, about what culture is for.